RikudouSage/FirefoxTravoltaMemePatch/README.md

 Just had to the [latest release](https://github.com/RikudouSage/FirefoxTravoltaMemePatch/releases/latest), download the installer and run it.
 That's how easy it is.

+> After every Firefox update this patch will be undone and needs to be installed again.

 ## Uninstallation

 Why would someone uninstall this?
 Whatever your reason may be, just head to your Firefox installation directory